DL4Jets/DeepJetCore/environment/README.txt

 source lxplus_env.sh (Lxplus)

 In addition, the compiled modules need to be compiled.
-After sourcing the environment scripts, run 'make' in the 'modules' directory.
+This cannot be done directly on the GPU machines. please compile on lxplus and use the compiled libraries on the GPU After sourcing the environment scripts, run 'make' in the 'modules' directory.